opendesigndev/octopus/packages/octopus-psd/README.md

 #### @webtoon

-octopus-psd has a dependency on @webtoon project to which open-design team has been contributing.
-Changes proposed by the open-design team have been first applied to our own fork (npm: @opendesign/psd-ts) and then merged into webtoon if the webtoon team approved it.
-Currently, there is one merge request from opendesign into webtoon and without which octopus-psd would not work.
-Therefore, octopus-psd is seemingly importing from @webtoon, but in reality imports are done from @opendesign/psd-ts.
-This bridge (or proxy) is visible in package.json:
+octopus-psd has a dependency on @webtoon project to which OpenDesign team has been contributing.
+Changes proposed by the OpenDesign team have been first applied to our own fork (npm: @opendesign/psd-ts) and partially merged into webtoon's repository.

+Currently, there is one merge request from OpenDesign into webtoon and without which octopus-psd would not work.
+Therefore, octopus-psd is seemingly importing from @webtoon/psd, but in reality imports are done from @opendesign/psd-ts.
+This bridge (or proxy) is visible in package.json

 ```
     "@webtoon/psd-ts": "npm:@opendesign/psd-ts@0.5.0"